 6. Conflict of Interest

-It is the ethical and legal duty of each trustee to avoid conflict of interest in all trusteeship responsibities.
-Trustees shall not use the schools or the School District’s programs for personal advantage or for the advantage of family and friends.
+It is the ethical and legal duty of each trustee to avoid conflict of interest in all trusteeship responsibilities.
+Trustees shall not use the schools or the School District's programs for personal advantage or for the advantage of family and friends.
 When a trustee becomes aware that he or she is in a position that creates a conflict of interest or a perceived conflict of interest, he or she will declare the nature and extent of the conflict at a public board meeting and abstain from deliberating or voting on the issue giving rise to the conflict.

 7. Legal Authority of Individual Trustees

 Trustees recognize that, as a Corporate Board, the authority to make decisions must only be made within an official meeting of the Board.
-Individual trustees or committees of trustees may not exercise the rights, duties, and powers of the Board.
+Individual Trustees or committees of Trustees may not exercise the rights, duties, and powers of the Board.
 The Chair is the official spokesperson for the Board; other Trustees shall not speak on behalf of the Board unless authorized to act in such a capacity.

 8. Support for Board Decisions

 Trustees shall present their views through the process of Board debate.
-Regardless of holding a minority position in debate or casting an opposition vote, trustees shall accept and endorse the majority decisions of the Board and be supportive of any proposed action or implementation that will ensure decisions have the intended outcome.
-Trustees also recognize and uphold the integrity and merits of their predecessors’ work and achievements.
+Regardless of holding a minority position in debate or casting an opposition vote, Trustees shall accept and endorse the majority decisions of the Board and be supportive of any proposed action or implementation that will ensure decisions have the intended outcome.
+Trustees also recognize and uphold the integrity and merits of their predecessors' work and achievements.

 9. Trustee Professional Development

 Trustees will endeavour to take advantage of educational conferences, workshops, and training sessions made available by local or provincial affiliations.
-Through participating in professional development opportunities, trustees can enhance their knowledge of trustee roles and responsibilities and become acquainted with current educational topics and trends.
+Through participating in professional development opportunities, Trustees can enhance their knowledge of Trustee roles and responsibilities and become acquainted with current educational topics and trends.